zigzaga00/computing-zz00/y4/programming/autumn_1/lesson_1/lesson_1_plan.md

 #### Objectives
 - Understand the concept of `if-else` blocks.
-- Begin creating a game where the player hits a sprite.
+- Begin planning a game where the player hits a sprite.

 #### Materials
 - Computers with Scratch installed or access to the Scratch website.